 But wait there's more!
 (I have always wanted to type that)

 Images are not enough to stand out.
-What about icon images for inforgraphs or to take your presentation to the next level?
-If you are unfamiliar with icon images see below.
+What about icons for inforgraphs or to take your presentation to the next level?
+If you are unfamiliar with icons see below.

-These type of images are found on print and digital advertising, in presentations, and really anywhere with a visual display.
+These types of images are found in print and digital advertising, in presentations, and really anywhere with a visual display.
 In another post, I can discuss the difference between PNG, JPEG, and Flat Icons.
 Yet, for the purpose of this article, let's just focus on basic icon images.

-The website has a large selection of both free and paid icons which can be downloaded and used for your design pieces.
-If you are interested in creating infographics it is guaranteed that you will need icons.
-For example, see the below infographic that was created using plainicon.
+The website does have a yearly fee of $40 a year, yet the small fee is worth it to have access to unlimited downloads in any color.
+If you are interested in creating infographics it is guaranteed you will need icons.
+For example, see the below infographic that was created using icons.

 You can see that the icons give an extra element that improves the piece.
 I have used these type of icon images in business proposals and presentations.
 People are impressed with the little extra touch that the icons add as many of us are visual thinkers and learners.

 "When people hear information, they're likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later (source)."